 Eric O'Keefe is a right-wing political operative with deep ties to the Koch brothers.
-O'Keefe is a board member of the Wisconsin Club for Growth (WCFG), one of the top political spenders in Wisconsin, and is also on the board of directors of Citizens for Self-Governance.
+O'Keefe is the president at Empower Wisconsin, board member of the Wisconsin Club for Growth (WCFG), one of the top political spenders in Wisconsin, and is also on the board of directors of Citizens for Self-Governance.
 He was heavily involved in the Libertarian Party in the 1980s, worked to enact congressional term limits in the 1990s, and transitioned into a leader of the Tea Party movement in the late 2000s.
 Another of O'Keefe's groups, the Sam Adams Alliance, led to the founding of numerous tea party organizations, and also helped launch the Franklin Center for Government and Public Integrity.
 O'Keefe is married to Leslie Graves of the Lucy Burns Institute, publisher of Ballotpedia and Judgepedia.

 O'Keefe was at the center of a 2012-2015 "John Doe" criminal investigation into possible illegal campaign coordination between Wisconsin Governor Scott Walker, Wisconsin Club for Growth, and numerous other "dark money" groups, until it was ended by the Wisconsin Supreme Court in July 2015.
 See below.